firecracker-microvm/firecracker/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+# Feature Request

-## Why is this feature request important?
+`[Author TODO: Why is this feature request important?
 What are the use cases?
-Please describe.
+Please describe.]`

-`[Author TODO: A clear and concise description of what the problem is.]`

 ## Describe the desired solution

 `[Author TODO: A clear and concise description of how you would like the feature to work.]`

 ## Describe possible alternatives

 `[Author TODO: A clear and concise description of any alternative solutions or features you have considered.]`

 `[Author TODO: How do you work around not having this feature?]`